Aviogenex Flight 130: Aircraft

 The Tupolev Tu-134 is a twin-engined, narrow-body jet airliner built in the Soviet Union from 1966 to 1989.
 In 1968, Tupolev began work on an improved 72-seat Tu-134 variant.
 The fuselage received a 2.1 m plug for greater passenger capacity and an auxiliary power unit in the tail.
 As a result, the maximum range was reduced from 3100 km km to 2770 km.
 The upgraded D-30 engines now featured thrust reversers, replacing the parachute.
 The first Tu-134A flew on 22 April 1969 and the first airline flight was on 9 November 1970.
 The aircraft servicing Aviogenex Flight 130 bore serial number 1351205 and was registered as YU-AHZ.
 It had accumulated a total of only 111 airframe hours at the time of the crash.
 The plane was imported into Yugoslavia on 23 April 1971, and an airworthiness certificate was issued on 27 April.

 Passengers and crew

 There were 76 passengers and seven crew members aboard Flight 130.
 The flight was transporting British tourists travelling on holiday to Rijeka, the third-largest city in SR Croatia.
 Seventy-two passengers were British tourists, while the other 11 passengers and crew (7 crew and 4 passengers) were from Yugoslavia.
+One of the passengers aboard was Josip Pupačić, a popular Croatian poet at the time, who was flying back from London with his wife and daughter, following the latter's surgery.

 The captain and pilot flying was 41-year-old Miloš Markićević.
 He held an IFR rating and had 9,230 flight hours, 138 of which were on the Tupolev Tu-134A.
 The copilot and pilot monitoring was 34-year-old Stevan Mandić, who had 2,300 flight hours, with 899 hours in type.
 A trainee, Viktor Tomić, had 99 flight hours.
 He was supervised by 39-year-old flight engineer Ivan Čavajda, who had accumulated 7,500 flight hours, of which 1,373 were on the Tu-134.